Quick overview

 Compare the result with the limits of CZK 2 000 000 and CZK 2 536 500.
 If you are around the thresholds, keep track of your turnover at least monthly and if you are in danger of exceeding the higher limit, prepare to register immediately.

-Common mistakes: when there is an excess or a shortfall in turnover
+Common mistakes: when there is something over or missing in the turnover

-Very often we are confronted with the idea that if money has not arrived in the account, it does not count towards VAT turnover.
+In practice, we often encounter the idea that if money has not arrived in the account, it does not count towards VAT turnover.
 This is not true – it is the transaction that counts, not the collection.

-A second common misconception is to include the sale of fixed assets (such as company supplies) even though they are not usually included in turnover, unless car sales are your typical business.
+The second common mistake in practice is to include the sale of fixed assets (for example, company vans) even though they are not usually included in turnover, unless car sales are your typical business.

-A third mistake is the imputation of services with a place of performance outside the Czech Republic (typically the provision of services to an EU company where the place of performance is the customer’s country).
+A third mistake is the imputation of services with a place of performance outside the Czech Republic (typically the provision of services to a company from the EU where the place of performance is the customer’s country).
 This is not included in domestic turnover.

-Where to check if someone is a VAT payer and where to find out the turnover of a company
+Where to check if someone is VAT registered and where to find out the turnover of the company

-You can check if you are a VAT payer in the VAT register on the My Taxes portal.
+You can check if you are VAT registered on the VAT register on the My Taxes portal.
 Here you can find out whether the entity is a VAT payer, an identified person or an unreliable payer and what accounts it has reported to the tax authorities.
 However, you cannot read the turnover from the register – the register of taxpayers is only used to verify the VAT status.

 Tip for article